Complete Guide to Buying Commercial Property in Cape Town

 Best for: Active investors, developers, value-add funds

-Property types: B-grade refurbishment opportunities, emerging nodes (Tyger Valley), development land
+Property types: B-grade refurbishment opportunities, established decentralised nodes (Tyger Valley), development land

 Yield expectation: 9-13% (post-refurbishment)